 11. 512 Hz Sonde.
 The sonde can be connected to the end of the traceable rodder and pushed through an accessible pipe.
 This sonde transmits a signal at a 512 Hz frequency that can pass through cast-iron pipes or non-metallic pipes and be detected at depths of up to 10’-15’ depending on the conditions.
 The signal can then be located from the surface using the EM pipe locator.
 For more information, please visit: Link

 12. Magnetometer.
 The magnetometer detects the magnetic field of a ferromagnetic object.
-It responds to the difference in the magnetic field between two sensors.
-It is interpreted in the field by listening to changes in frequency as emitted by a speaker on the device.
 Larger metallic objects can be located at depths of up to 10’ or more but total depths will depend on the size, type, shape, and orientation of objects along with the amount of interference from other objects.
 For more information, please visit: Link

 13. Electromagnetic Induction (EMI).
-EMI instruments contain two sets of coils that are located on opposite ends of the tool.
-One set of coils is used to transmit a primary magnetic field, which generates an electrical current into the ground.
-The induced current then generates a secondary magnetic field, which is sensed by the coils in the receiver end of the instrument.
+An EMI instrument another tool to locate man-made subsurface objects.
 The EMI is moved over the surface without coming in contact with the surface so it is not affected by the terrain.
 However, EMI results are affected by surface features including vehicles, reinforced concrete, and buildings and will not be used in the vicinity of above-ground obstructions.
-Data is then displayed on a control unit indicating the conductivity of the earth or buried objects.
-The data is post-processed and displayed in a color-coded contour map which shows relative changes in conductivity.
-This contour map will be provided by GPRS for interpretation by the client.
+Data is displayed on a control unit and can be displayed in a color-coded contour map which can be provided by GPRS for interpretation by the client.
 For more information, please visit: Link

 14. Split Box.
 This pipe and cable locator uses a transmitter-receiver pair to locate buried, metallic objects.
 The transmitter and receiver are attached to opposite ends of a handle and are used to locate objects and identify if they are linear (pipes and cables) or non-linear and isolated (buried manhole covers, buried valves, metallic debris, USTs, etc.).
 For more information, please visit: Link Pending

 15. 3D Camera.
-The 3D camera combines photogrammetry and measurements from structured infrared light to create 3D models of its surroundings that can be accurate to within 99% of reality.
-Virtual tours can be viewed online along with functionality for measuring, adding dimensions, and tagging of features.
+The 3D camera is used to create non-survey grade 3D models of its surroundings.
+Virtual tours can be viewed online and there is functionality for customers to measure, add dimensions and tag features.
 Floor plans can also be exported and used to create drawings with subsurface findings added.
 For more information, please visit: Link